Kenneth Price: Early life

 Price was born February 16, 1935, and raised in West Hollywood, Los Angeles, California. in 1937 when Price was approximately two years old, his family moved into a trailer on Santa Monica Beach for two years, next to Marion Davies's home, while building a new house in Pacific Palisades.
 In 1949, Price began at University High School, at which time he took up surfing.
-In 1952 while at University High, Price received a scholarship to attend Chouinard Art Institute (now California Institute of the Arts), where he took classes in life drawing and cartooning taught by Tee He.
+In 1952 while at University High, Price received a scholarship to attend Chouinard Art Institute (now California Institute of the Arts), where he took classes in life drawing and cartooning taught by T. Hee.

 Price's earliest aspirations were to be an artist, "As far back as I can remember, I always wanted to be an artist.
 Even when I was a kid I would make drawings and little books, and cartoons..," he states.
 Price enrolled in his first art ceramics course at Santa Monica City College in 1954, where he quickly embraced a formal craft tradition as espoused by Marguerite Wildenhain.
 He subsequently studied at the Chouinard Art Institute in Los Angeles, before receiving his BFA degree from the University of Southern California in 1956.

 As a student at USC, Price spent time visiting the ceramics studio at the Otis Art Institute where ceramic artist Peter Voulkos was teaching.
 Price has often cited Voulkos as his strongest single influence as a student.
 After finishing his degree at USC, Price spent a portion of the next year as a graduate student at Otis.
 There he studied (under Voulkos) with Billy Al Bengston, John Mason, Mike Frimkess, Paul Soldner, Henry Takemoto and Jerry Rothman.
 Price writes about the group at Otis: "We've been cited as the people who broke away from the crafts hierarchy and substituted so-called 'total freedom!'
 Actually we were a group of people who were committed to clay as a material and wanted to use it in ways that had something to do with our time and place."

 In 1958, Price left Otis for Alfred University (with a six-month detour in the Army Reserves).
 "I went to Alfred to try and develop some low-fire, brightly colored glazes, but also to try and get away from the influence of Voulkos, which was very strong on me."
 During his time at Alfred, Price was able to formulate some of the glazes he desired, using a lead base.
 In 1959, Price returned to Los Angeles having received an MFA in Ceramics from the New York State College of Ceramics at Alfred University.